“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 From the conclusion in our 5 phases of experiments and the requirements we set for ourselves, we began to develop claycelium with Coffee grounds and sawdust acting as the nutrients and the clay and mycelium acting as structure.
 These nutrients we collected locally at no cost.

-After our composite for Claycelium was chosen we then began to investigate its use in Robotic Construction.
+After choosing our composite for Claycelium, we then began to investigate its use in Robotic Construction.
 We used 3 versions of paste deposition modeling extruders in our research.